 By this point, the local’s penchant for extroverted styling comes into play, with somewhat excessive accessories appearing more often than not.
 Stripes become de rigueur, as well as the occasional large sticker.
 Originality has gone out the window too, but is that really important at this point?

 The ’99 restyle made use of Ford’s new edge styling in perfect evolutionary form.
-You either found it a successful manlier interpretation of the 94’s lines, or an unimaginative mucking around job playing with the same themes.
+You either found it a successful manlier interpretation of the 94’s lines, or an unimaginative job mucking around the same themes.
 Either familiarity or a personal bias kept me from shooting much of this sample.
 That said, this generation kept the Mustang alive until the successful retro reincarnation of 2005.

 Curiously enough, around the grounds a rare (in these lands) late GTO appeared.
 The driving and chassis dynamics of the ’03-’06 GTOs are leagues beyond what 60’s offerings had, but the uninspired styling brings a huge counterpoint against Ford’s original pony car.
 Considering Pontiac’s sad fate, the Mustang evolution goes to show how much work, chance, and effort come into play in order to keep an icon alive.